Last Survivor of an Amazonian Tribe is Glimpsed

 The man belonged to a small group of indigenous who were wiped out.
 Illegal loggers and cattle ranchers invaded isolated territory in Rondônia in the 1980s and 1990s.
 Many indigenous tribes were driven from their land, killed by diseases or murdered.
 The man in the footage is believed to be the lone survivor of a small mysterious tribe, whose name and language are unknown.
 Live Science reports that the other remaining members of the tribe were all killed, ‘possibly by cattle ranchers’, in 1995.

 The footage shows the man chopping down a tree.
 He is believed to be in his fifties and wears only a loincloth.
 The video was shot in the remote Tanaru indigenous reserve, which was only established a few years ago.
 The video footage was shot in 2011 by a member of FUNAI and a member of that organization recently tracked him in the forest and provided definite evidence that he was still alive.
 It is believed that the lone man has not had any contact with any other individuals, including indigenous people, for years.
+You can see the video footage on the FUNAI facebook page, here.

 - Pre-Columbian Amazon Was Not So Virgin After All